 Nanocellulose-based textile finishing and dyeing, energy harvesting/storage and electroconductive coatings

 UGA researchers are developing nanofibrillated cellulose (NC) gels that can be deposited on the surface of single filament fibers, yarns and fabrics made of synthetic and natural polymers.
-The sustainable raw material prepared by biomass processing can be used as a biocompatible, biodegradable host for various functional molecules and particles, for example dyes, electroconductive metal nanowires, and nanothermocapsules.
+The sustainable raw material prepared by biomass processing can be used as a biocompatible, biologically degradable host for various functional molecules and particles, for example dyes, electroconductive metal nanowires, and nanothermocapsules.
 NC fibers can function as binding sites for functional particulates, resulting in composites that can be adjusted to coatings on the surfaces of building walls, furniture, roofing, and as finishes for clothing fabrics, footwear, carpets and bedding textiles.

 Nanofiber and microfiber manufacturing

 UGA researchers have developed new methods for nanofiber manufacturing, including magnetospinning, touch-, brush-spinning and reactive spinning.
 These methods differ from older, commonly used methods due to direct mechanical control over nanofiber collection, alignment in 2D- and 3D-structures, post-spinning drawing and better control of reactive spinning with involvement of diffusion-limited reactions.
-The biodegradable and biocompatible nanofibers can be used for tissue engineering and cell culture scaffolds; sensors; carriers for enzymes and catalysts; and reinforced composite materials.
+The biologically degradable and biocompatible nanofibers can be used for tissue engineering and cell culture scaffolds; sensors; carriers for enzymes and catalysts; and reinforced composite materials.